- Become a foster carer

 - Contact Us

-There are many things you need to know before becoming a foster carer.
+There are many things you need to know before becoming a foster carer in New Zealand.
 That’s why we’ve put together answers to some of the most commonly asked questions about fostering to help you decide whether it’s right for you.

 You cannot foster a child if you have a recent conviction of any kind or a historical conviction for any offence of violence.